Show All Answers

 Yes.
 The State of Michigan allows two entities the authority to obtain a permit for a residential construction work: a contractor licensed by the State of Michigan or the homeowner if that is their place of residence and they will be performing the work.

-A building permit will be required in the event that you wish to replace more that four sheets of decking or any structural component during the roofing activity.
+A building permit will be required in the event that you wish to replace more that four sheets of decking (8x4) or any structural component during the roofing activity.
 No permit is required to remove and replace shingles only.
 Find information on how to obtain a residential building permit (PDF).

 No permit is required for a seven-foot high or lower fence located on non-lakefront residential property.
 Consideration must be given, however to be sure that the new fence does not create a vision obstruction for vehicles or pedestrians.
 Specific rules apply to fencing in the rear (lakefront) yard for lakefront properties.

-A Sign Permit information and application document (PDF) is required prior to the installation of a new wall sign, freestanding sign, directional sign, non-accessory billboard sign and for most temporary signs.
+A Sign Permit application document (PDF) is required prior to the installation of a new wall sign, freestanding sign, directional sign, non-accessory billboard sign and for many temporary signs.
 In addition, changes to existing wall and freestanding sign faces require a sign permit prior to making sign modifications.
-To submit the application, send to the Community Development Department.

 The city permits businesses to operate from a home under certain circumstances.
 Find more information on the standards for Home Occupations and obtain a permit application (PDF).
 Contact and address information are on the Community Development Department page.